cloudflare/complainer/README.md

 * `COMPLAINER_MASTERS` - Mesos master URL list (ex: `http://host:port,http://host:port`).
 * `COMPLAINER_LISTEN` - Listen address for HTTP (ex: `127.0.0.1:8888`).

+## Filtering based on the failures framework

+If you're in the situation where you have multiple marathons running against a mesos, and want to segregate out which failures go where, the following options are of interest.
+Each option can be specified multiple times.

+* `framework-whitelist` - This is a regex option; if given, the failures framework must match at least one whitelist.
+If no whitelist is specified, then it's treated as if '.*' had been passed- all failures are whitelisted as long as they don't match a blacklist.
+* `framework-blacklist` - This is a regex option; if given, any failure that matches this are ignored.

+Note that the order of evaluation is such that blacklists are applied first, then whitelists.

 ### HTTP interface

 Complainer provides HTTP interface.
 You have to enable it with `-listen`